 \textit{Brain} is a HiP-CT scan from beamline 18 of the complete brain of body donor LADAF-2021-17 downsampled for rendering to 46.84 \textmu m resolution ($3224 \times 3224 \times 3585$ voxels in size) and quantized to 8~bit precision.
 While the kidney data set is publically available, the brain data has not been published yet.

-\textit{Fullbody} is a human CT angiography scan at resolution $317 \times 317 \times 835$ from collection \cite{jakob_wasserthal_2023_10047292}, image id \emph{s0287}.
-The dataset contains some semi-transparent material that shows significant differences under directional lighting.
-It is rendered under complex lighting conditions to demonstrate reconstruction quality also in this situation.
+\textit{Body} is a human CT angiography scan at resolution $317 \times 317 \times 835$ from the collection by Wasserthal~\cite{jakob_wasserthal_2023_10047292}, image id \emph{s0287}.
+The data set contains some semi-transparent material showing significant differences under directional lighting.
+We render it under complex lighting conditions to challenge 3DGS's reconstruction capabilities.

-All datasets are shown in \cref{fig:datasets}.
-For each dataset, between one and three rendering presets have been used, which include segmentations, the selected transfer function and lighting conditions.
-3DGS optimization has been performed training images of resolution $2048\times2048$.
+We show all data sets in \cref{fig:datasets}, and provide an interactive online demonstration at \url{https://anonymous-demo-user.github.io/cinematic-3dgs/}.
+For each data set, between one and three presets have been used, including segmentations, transfer function and lighting conditions.
+3DGS optimization has been performed on training images of resolution $2048\times2048$.